melindamorales/gif-gallery/README.md

-# bootstrap-boilerplate
+# Gif Gallery

-creating a project directory
+This is a collection of cute gifs

+just trying to practice making grids and masonry galleries

+meep